hey-network/mainchain/readme.md

 No need to run `ganache-cli`, as we use the built-in `test` network from Truffle.
 Simply run `npm run test` or `npm t` to launch the full test suite.

 ## 💪 Open-source components
-The vast majority of Hey's mainchain contracts leverage existing, previously audited open-source contract libraries.
-This table recaps the exact version of each open-source component used in the contracts:
+The vast majority of *Hey*'s mainchain contracts leverage existing, previously-audited open-source contract libraries.
+The following tables recap the exact version of each open-source component used in the contracts:

 ### Code used as-is

-This table lists all `*.sol` contract files imported directly or indirectly (from other imported contracts) by the deployed Hey contracts.
+The following table below lists all `*.sol` contract files imported directly or indirectly (i.e. from other imported contracts) by the deployed *Hey* contracts.
 These files have been used as-is with no modifications.

 | Domain | File        | Provider           | Source  |
 | ------------- | ------------- | ------------- |------------- |